johnnywycliffe/RaceDotNet/Design Docs/Software.md

 A course called "GDNST003.crs" would be in "/course/GDNST003/".
 All scoreboards associated with the course (.res) are included in the folder for organizational purposes.

+### Ensuring no data is tampered with
+People like to win, and some people like to inflate how important they are by lying.
+Hashing stuff will make that a lot harder.

+To stop this, Everything is going to need to be hashed.
+There's going to be a hash for the course/sprint/whatever, one for the start of the race handed to all local drivers and one handed out at the conclusion of the race.

+The first one is to avoid tampering with the course.
+This means two people could run the same course or sprint on two different days and they could trust the course was unodified.

+The second is to allow for later arbitration.
+Suppose a driver insisted they participated when they didn't, or the other drivers insist that a driver didn't participate when they did.
+Basically, if you got the code you were part of the race and if you don't have it you weren't.

+The third if for score integrity.
+Obviously, if you can manipulate and upload your own scores, people would do it.
+This check will include the previous codes inside of it, making it very hard to manipulate the end result, theoretically.

+Obviously, Hashes aren't perfect, but this isn't intended to protect against the internet or the NSA.
+It's infefasible to get hash collisions as it is, and that's good enough for this project.

 ## Webapp
 TODO